MaryAdewunmi/MaryAdewunmi/README.md

 [![GitHub](https://img.shields.io/github/followers/MaryAdewunmi?label=MaryAdewunmi)](https://github.com/MaryAdewunmi)
 [![Kaggle Badge](https://img.shields.io/badge/-maryadewunmi-teal?style=flat&logo=kaggle&logoColor=deepblue&link=https://www.kaggle.com/maryadewunmi)](https://www.kaggle.com/maryadewunmi)
 ![Profile views](https://gpvc.arturio.dev/MaryAdewunmi)

 #### About me
-- 📡 I'm a PhD Student with focus on Deep/Machine learning/AI for Medical diagnosis
+- 📡 I'm a PhD Student with a research focus on improving health outcomes using programming pathway
+- 👯 I’m looking to collaborate with Clinicians, AI programmers and Bioinformaticians on improving clinical and health outcomes
-- 🌱 I’m currently working on Colon cancer & Ai
+- 🌱 I’m currently working on a Clinical Decision Support System (CDSS) to manage chronic conditions in Australia
-- 🤓 I'm an American Association of Cancer Researcher(AACR) grantee/Awardee 2022
+- 🤓 I'm one of the Co-Chair of GSAC-AACR and also one of the American Association of Cancer Researchers (AACR) grantees/Awardee 2022
-- 🤓 I'm a grantee at Kaggle BIPOC Grant Program 2021
+- 🤓 I'm a Mentor in Kaggle BIPOC and a grantee at Kaggle BIPOC Grant Program 2021
-- 💬 Ask me about medical image diagnosis using AI
+- 💬 Ask me about diagnosis, prognosis and treatment using AI and programming pathway
+- ⚡ Fun fact about me is that I love travelling and fashion
-- 📫 How to reach me: by email mary.adewunmi@utas.edu.au
+- 📫 How to reach me: by email mary.adewunmi@menzies.edu.au

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=MaryAdewunmi&theme=blue)](https://github.com/MaryAdewunmi/github-readme-stats)
 ![1](https://github-readme-stats.vercel.app/api/top-langs/?username=MaryAdewunmi&theme=blue)